 NINO: the plugins, custom themes, this entire platform of ours – as I said, there are a lot of available options.
 The only sure thing is that our WordPress Engineers will be the key components to making it happen.

 That’s been all for this edition of Digging Deeper.
-If you’d like to join our team, check out the open position for a Junior WordPress Engineer or a WordPress Engineer.
+If you’d like to join our team, check out our open positions.